Worth the wait, a forever home: At home with Brenda and Mark Blanchette

 By transforming a completely flat backyard into a variety of levels and beds, they added texture to the area.
 Annuals, shrubs and trees intermingle around a pool, pool house and gazebo.
 The pool, designed by Proctor Harvey and built by National Pools, and pool house provide summer fun for the family and their guests.
 Brenda explained that the pool house has become Mark’s man cave.
 He has decorated the walls with advertising signs, a shark’s head and Jimmy Buffet mementoes.
 It is a fun place for everyone to hang out.

 Vinca and Mediterranean Vinca in shades of pink and white greet visitors at the entrance and around the front porch.
 According to Kevin Goff of Ground Effects Lawn Care and Landscaping, he and his crew planted over four hundred annuals this past spring.
 Along with the annuals, the family enjoys a multitude of color all summer long with the weeping maples, crepe myrtles, hydrangeas and Knockout roses.
 Hibiscus and Lantana topiaries enhance the large pots around the pool and variegated liriope line up like soldiers along the garage.
+If the pool is yet to be filled up, services like porta potty rental are one call away.

 When Oliver tore out the kitchen he rescued the cedar beams and utilized them to construct a pergola near the pool.
 This is another one of Brenda’s favorite spots.
 It offers a protected space to eat and sit out of the sun.
 The gazebo carries on the blue and white color theme with blue curtains encircling the gazebo and furniture upholstered with patterned blue and white cushions.